Om: Tibetan Buddhism and Vajrayana

 has been described by the 14th Dalai Lama as "composed of three pure letters, A, U, and M. These symbolize the impure body, speech, and mind of everyday unenlightened life of a practitioner; they also symbolize the pure exalted body, speech and mind of an enlightened Buddha".
-According to Simpkins, Om is a part of many mantras in Tibetan Buddhism and is a symbolism for wholeness, perfection, and the infinite.
+Om is a part of many mantras in Tibetan Buddhism and is a symbolism for wholeness, perfection, and the infinite.